SihaoCheng/WD_models/README.md

 As other transformation functions, this customized mapping function `m_logteff_to_agecool` also accepts numpy array as input.

-## Available models included in this module
+## Available models included in this package

 I include several classical and recent cooling models published in the literature.
 If you have a model and want it to be included, please send me your cooling tracks and I am willing to add them here.